Recent Upgrades & Updates

 As difficult as it was, it proved to be the right decision.
 “Our new partner, Resurgence IT, has proven to be more than capable to support the ‘new’ Neotech and all our IT related endeavors,” said Neil Ceniza, Director of Neotech Operations.

-Starting with the transition to Microsoft Office 365.
+Starting with the transition to cloud-based email.
 Neotech email had been hosted on a local Exchange server, which was vulnerable to a network or internet outage.
-The Resurgence IT team worked closely with our internal IT to transition to the cloud-based Office 365.
+The Resurgence IT team worked closely with our internal IT to transition to the cloud-based system.
 This will help greatly to keep Neotech connected to its customers.
 In the event of outage of any nature, users can still send/receive emails through a mobile devices or hotspot.

 As a further safety measure, the team installed a satellite dish to provide a redundant internet connection.
 Added protection in case the primary connection goes down.
 The company has already utilized this Wi-Fi back up during a scheduled electric company power outage.
 As the power came back on, the internet, unfortunately, did not.
 Our IT personnel was able to switch to the back up circuit and business was conducted as usual.

-Last year, Neotech made the jump to StarShip shipping software.
+Last year, Neotech made the jump to new shipping software.
 This new software enabled our shipping team to consolidate both FedEx and UPS onto one platform.
 Shippers no longer have to select which carrier to use.
 As a result, shipments are processed faster and errors are minimized.
-The software also integrates with QuickBooks and both tracking and shipping charges are added to the invoices.
+The software also integrates with our current accounting program.

-Neotech Operations also implemented Fishbowl inventory management software.
-We had been relying on QuickBooks as our inventory management software for almost 20 years.
-However, that is not QuickBooks’ primary function and we realized it could no longer satisfy all of our order entry and inventory needs.
-Fishbowl has a more robust inventory management system which helps alleviate many of the shortcomings QB possesses.
+Neotech Operations also implemented a new inventory management software.
+We had been relying on the accounting software to also manage our inventory for almost 20 years.
+However, we realized it could no longer satisfy all of our order entry and inventory needs.
+The new software has a more robust inventory management system which helps alleviate many of the shortcomings we were faced with.
 Which equals higher efficiency and accuracy.

 Speaking of efficiency, Neotech Operations replaced all existing office, warehouse, and exterior lighting with all new fixtures and LED bulbs in 2019.
 The new lighting has made a huge difference visually and is significantly better for the environment.
 The project is also expected to yield significant savings for the company.